silitics/rugpi/www/docs/getting-started.md

 # Getting Started 🚀

 Rugpi consists of two components, _Rugpi Bakery_ for building customized images, and _Rugpi Ctrl_ for maintaining and managing a Rugpi system.
-This quick start guide takes you through the steps necessary to build a custom Rugpi image with Rugpi Bakery.
+This quick-start guide takes you through the steps necessary to build a custom Rugpi image with Rugpi Bakery.

 ⚠️ **Note that Rugpi currently only supports 64-bit Raspberry Pi 4/5 and Compute Module 4.**
-The template assumes that you are building an image for Raspberry Pi 4.
+This quick-start guide assumes that you are building an image for Raspberry Pi 4.
 For further details, please read the [Supported Boards](./guide/supported-boards.md) section of the user guide.

 ## Building an Image